universal-ctags/ctags/docs/man/ctags.1.rst

 	option ``--format=1`` (legacy tag file format) has been specified.

 	This ``--fields=`` option is for controlling fields common in all languages (or language-independent fields).
-Universal-ctags also
-	supports language-specific fields.
+Universal Ctags also supports language-specific fields.
 (See "`Language-specific fields and extras`_" about the concept).
 Use ``--fields-<LANG>=`` option for controlling them.